matloff/toweranNA/README.md

 ```
    E[ E(Y|U,V) | U ] = E(Y | U)
 ```

+### How it solves our problem:

-What this theoretical abstraction says is that if we take the regression function of Y on U and V, and average it over V for fixed U, we get the regression function of Y on U.
+What this theoretical abstraction says is that if we take the regression function of Y on U and V, and average it over V for fixed U, we get the regression function of Y on U.  If V is missing but U is known, this is very useful.

-If V is missing but U is known, this is very useful.
-Take the Census data, included in the package,  on programmer and engineer wages, with predictors age, education, occupation, gender and number of weeks worked.
-Say we need to predict a case in which age and gender are missing.
-Then (under proper assumptions), our prediction might be the estimated value of the regression function of wage on education, occupation and weeks worked, i.e. the marginal regression function of wage on those variables.

-Since each new case to be predicted will likely have a different pattern of which variables are missing, we would need to estimate many (potentially 2<sup>p</sup>) marginal regression functions.
-This would in many applications be computationally infeasible, as each marginal model would need to be fitted and run through diagnostic plots and the like.

-But the Tower Property provides an alternative.
-It tells us that we can obtain the marginal regression functions from the full one.
-So, we fit the full model to the complete cases in the data, then average that model over all data points whose values for education, occupation and weeks worked match those in the new case to be predicted.
-Thus only the full model need be estimated, rather than 2<sup>p</sup> models.

-In the Tower Property above, for a new case in which education, occupation and weeks worked are known while age and gender are missing, we would have
+In the example above, for a new case in which Education, Occupation and Weeks Worked are known while Age and Gender are missing, we would have

 ```
-U  = (education,occupation,weeks worked)
+U  = (Education,Occupation,Weeks Worked)
-V = (age,gender)
+V = (Age,Gender)
 ```

 E(Y|U) is the target marginal regression function that we wish to estimate and then use to predict the new case in hand.
 The Tower Property implies that we can obtain that estimate by the averaging process described above.

+Specifically, we fit the full model to the complete cases in the data, then average that model over all data points whose values for Education, Occupation and Weeks Worked match those in the new case to be predicted.
+Thus only the full model need be estimated, rather than 2<sup>p</sup>
+models.

 Our function **toweranNA()** ("tower analysis with NAs") takes this approach.
 Usually, there may not be many data points having the exact